Mamenchisaurus: Description

-There is uncertainty that all the species assigned to Mamenchisaurus should belong to the genus.
+The genus Mamenchisaurus contains several named species, but there is disagreement about whether all species assigned to it should be included.
 Some Mamenchisaurus species are almost completely known, and others are fragmentary.
-The species differ in overall size and specific features of the skull and skeleton but share typical sauropod traits, like quadrupedalism, large bodies, small heads, and long tails.
-The most distinctive feature of mamenchisaurids is their exceptionally long necks which approach half their total length.
+The various species differ in overall size and specific features of the skull and skeleton but share typical sauropod traits, such as quadrupedalism, large bodies, small heads, and long tails.
+The most distinctive feature of mamenchisaurids is their exceptionally long necks, which approach half their total length.
 The type specimens of M. youngi and M. hochuanensis preserve complete necks, which consist of 18 and 19 vertebrae, respectively.
-Mamenchisaurus cervical vertebrae are elongated, lightly constructed and highly pneumatic.
+Mamenchisaurus cervical vertebrae are elongated, lightly constructed, and highly pneumatic.
 The neural spines on their posterior cervical and anterior dorsal vertebrae are bifurcated.
-Their shoulders were somewhat higher than the hips.
+Their shoulders were somewhat higher than their hips.

-The type species, M. constructus, is not particularly well preserved but has been estimated to be around 13 to 15 m in length with a mass of around 5 t.
+The type species, M. constructus, is not particularly well preserved but has been estimated to be around 13 to 15 m in length, with a mass of around 5 t.
 The neck of the type specimen was not completely preserved, but Young estimated the whole neck at 4.67 m.

 The overall length of the M. hochuanensis type specimen is around 21 to 22 m with a neck 9.3 m long.
 Young and Zhao estimated the mass of M. hochuanensis at 45 t.
 However, later volumetric mass estimates are lower at 14 to 18.2 t.
 In 1972, Young and Chao described M. hochuanensis as having 19 cervical and 12 dorsal vertebrae.
-However, Paul Upchurch and colleagues suggested this vertebral count may be incorrect.
-The authors noted that the vertebra that is usually referred to as the second dorsal possessed a hyposphene, a feature not usually seen until the third or fourth dorsal in sauropods.
+Paul Upchurch and colleagues suggested this vertebral count may be incorrect.
+The authors noted that the vertebra usually referred to as the second dorsal possessed a hyposphene, a feature not typically seen until the third or fourth dorsal in sauropods.
 They provisionally proposed that the actual vertebral count might be 18 cervicals and 13 dorsals in M. hochuanensis.